Syncplay/syncplay/README.md

 ## Using Syncplay

+### Instructions on how to use Syncplay for the first time

+1. Ensure that you have the latest version of MPC-HC on Windows or mplayer2 on Linux (see "Requirements", above).

+2. Download Syncplay from https://github.com/Uriziel/syncplay/downloads and extract to a folder of your choosing.

+3. If you are running your own server then open `syncplayServer` (see "How to use the server", below).

+4. Open `syncplayClient` (or open the media file you wish to play with `syncplayClient`, e.g. using "Open with").

+5. Enter configuration settings (see "Configuration window", below).
+Ensure that you are on the same server and room as your fellow viewers.

+6. If you don't have the file you want to play open then open it from within your media player.

+7. Playing, pausing and seeking should now be synchronised with everyone else in the same 'room'.

 ### Opening a media file with Syncplay

 If you open a file with `syncplayClient` then it will automatically open Syncplay and load the file through MPC-HC on Windows and mplayer on Linux.